Specialization orders on atom spectra of Grothendieck categories: Topological properties of atom spectra

-A topological space $X$ is called \emph{Alexandroff} if the intersection of any family of open subsets of $X$ is also open.
+A topological space $X$ is called \emph{Alexandroff} if the intersection of any family of open subsets of $X$ is also open (or equivalently, if the union of any family of closed subsets of $X$ is also closed).
 For any commutative ring $R$, the topological space $\ASpec(\Mod R)$ is Alexandroff by Proposition \ref{Prop:TopologyOnAtomSpectrumOfCommutativeRing}.
 However, the atom spectrum of an abelian category is not necessarily an Alexandroff space.

 \begin{ex}[{\cite[Example 4.7]{Pappacena}}] Let $k$ be a field.
 We regard $k[x]$ as a graded ring with $\deg x=1$ and consider the locally noetherian Grothendieck category $\GrMod k[x]$ of graded $k[x]$-modules.
 Let $H=k[x]$ and $S=k[x]/(x)$ as graded $k[x]$-modules.
 Then these are monoform objects in $\GrMod k[x]$, and we have